Brittany-Reid/brittany-reid.github.io/content/authors/admin/_index.md

     url: https://www.naist.jp/en/

 # Short bio (displayed in user profile at end of posts)
-bio: Brittany Reid is a postdoctoral researcher at the NAIST Software Engineering Lab whose work focuses on code reuse, software ecosystems and AI4SE.
+bio: Brittany Reid is an Assistant Professor at the NAIST Software Design and Analysis Lab whose work focuses on code reuse, software ecosystems and AI4SE.

 # Interests to show in About widget
 # interests: